andguasta/sae-temv2/Wwise-Rclone.md

 At this point share the folder with the other team mates giving them full editing permissions.

 Now the **other team member** can also setup their Google Drive.
-They can also create the folder mentioned before to store their wwise projects: `wwise_projects`
+They can also create the folder mentioned before to store their Wwise projects: `wwise_projects`

 Next they should find the **Shared with Me** section on the left menu